-- Enhanced regional flood modeling related to multiple hazards (such as groundwater, watershed, riverine/tidal, subsidence, erosion). - Expanded networks of water elevation monitoring stations for real-time updates to the rate and timing of sea level rise in the Bay. - Expanded open data initiatives to facilitate sharing. - Standard operating procedures for validating and nominating data for common use. - More research on the cost and suitability of adaptation strategies for different Bay conditions. - Research on the equitable distribution of burdens and benefits of adaptation.
+- Enhanced regional flood modeling related to multiple hazards (such as groundwater, watershed, riverine/tidal, subsidence, erosion). - Expanded networks of water elevation monitoring stations for real-time updates to the rate and timing of sea level rise in the Bay. - Expanded open data initiatives to facilitate sharing. - Standard operating procedures for validating and nominating data for common use. - More research on the cost and suitability of adaptation strategies for different Bay conditions. - Identification of potential wetland migration pathways. - Tracking, sharing, and integrating data from various sectors to spotlight opportunities to reuse sediment. - Research on the equitable distribution of burdens and benefits of adaptation. - More explicit research on the impacts and consequences of contaminated sites as they intersect with flooding and/or rising groundwater and strategies for mitigating these impacts.

-Value local knowledge from residents, particularly in frontline communities, and use it to inform research needs and priorities.
+Solicit and value local knowledge from residents, particularly in frontline communities, and use it to inform research needs and priorities and to confirm and validate academic research.
 Prioritize co-production of data and tools with communities through community-based asset mapping and storytelling or participatory science to form a more complete data picture.

 Created in 2000, the California Ocean Science Trust recognizes the value of independent science and the opportunity to better connect the wealth of scientific expertise in academia with policy and management decisions in the state.
 The Ocean Science Trust seeks and provides funding for ocean resource science projects and encourages coordinated, multi-agency, multi-institution approaches to ocean resource science.
 It can serve as a model for how to connect real-world planning and policy needs with scientific and academic research but be adapted for the unique needs and constraints of the Bay Area.
-Learn More Here.
+Learn More Here,

-The Wetlands Regional Monitoring

-Program (WRMP) is convening

-stakeholders from a broad range of

-backgrounds and expertise to develop

-a regional monitoring program for

-wetlands in the Bay Area.
-The program

-aims to use wetland habitat data to

-improve the efficiency of permitting and

-monitoring wetland restoration projects

-and to evaluate the condition of the

-tidal marsh ecosystem at a regional scale.
+The Wetlands Regional Monitoring Program (WRMP) is convening stakeholders from a broad range of backgrounds and expertise to develop a regional monitoring program for wetlands in the Bay Area.
+The program aims to use wetland habitat data to improve the efficiency of permitting and monitoring wetland restoration projects and to evaluate the condition of the tidal marsh ecosystem at a regional scale.
 Learn More Here.